Like a Sunflower in the Rain

 I dunno.
 Anywhere.

 I sighed.
-Psycho, I thought.
-She turned over and laid fully on my body for a while then said, Come with me.
+She turned over and laid fully on my body for a while, then said, Come with me.

 For real.
 Let’s leave this place.

 She shoved me aside and turned her back to me.
-I started to put on my clothes.
-She just threw a sheet over her naked body.
 I’ll leave without you then, she said.

 Don’t do anything insane, I told her at the door before I exited the room.
 Outside, the night was lethargic.
 Everyone moved sluggishly, as if overfed from the Jollof rice and chicken served at dinner.

-Leo finally decides to cop his feelings and pin Emediong once and for all.
+Leo finally decides to accept his feelings and covet Emediong once and for all.
 He even puts up an attitude when we troll her now.
-Tonye’s going out with a chick from Babcock but his baby-mama decides to move on with some other man in PH.
-Dude is livid like, spends half an hour on the phone begging, cussing, begging and then simply asking, Why?
+Tonye is going out with a girl from Babcock.
+His baby mama has decided to move on with another man in Port Harcourt.
+Although too defiant to admit it, he’s broken.
+He’d spent half an hour on the phone begging, cursing, begging again, and then simply asking, Why?
 Baby-mama tells him that she’s got to move on.
-Love’s lost and she isn’t ready to put a hold to her life just because of his baby.
+That love is lost and she isn’t ready to put a hold on her life just because of his baby.

-Chin up guy, I tell him.
+Chin up guy, I would tell him.
 Girls choke everywhere.

-I know, he says, but Helen dey different.
+I know, he would say, but Helen dey different.

-These days he lingers too much in the bathroom, as if trying to scrub away the hurt stuck to his skin.
-It never did seem to me that she meant that much to him until now, and suddenly it seems that she left with all of his gleeful playboyishness.
-He smokes less now, just overdoses on Fluoxetine.
+These days, he lingers too much in the bathroom, as if trying to scrub away the hurt stuck to his skin.
+It never occurred to me that she meant that much to him until now, and suddenly it seemed that she left with all of his boyish cheerfulness.
+He smokes less weed and does Molly now.

 Sometimes I go through her pictures on my phone, all taken during the Christmas break.
-Nudes mostly, some taken without her knowledge and others where she’s posing; on my bed, on the table, against the wall, her skinny body the colour of polished mahogany.
+Nudes mostly, some taken without her knowledge and others where she’s posing—on my bed, on the table, against the wall, her skinny body the colour of polished mahogany.
 Other times, I dream of us together again, in my bed, bodies intertwined, smoke from our cigarettes hovering above us.
-Whatever the hell we were, I still can’t place.
-We were just fucking mostly, but we shared a weird mutual satisfaction from just being together; talking or arguing or her threatening to stab my feet with a fork.
-In the space of one night she would wear like four of my polo shirts, tossing them on Leo’s bed when she felt like changing.
-Took a couple of them with her and never returned them.
-The ones left still smell like her.
+Whatever the hell we were, I still can’t place, but we shared a weird mutual satisfaction from just being together in each other’s spaces; where she’s either sniffing my armpit or threatening to stab my feet with a fork.
+In the space of one night, she would wear about four of my polo shirts, tossing them on Leo’s bed when she felt like changing.
+She took a couple of them with her and never returned them.
+The ones she left still smell like her.

-Everyday in class I look at where she used to sit but someone else sits there now.
-There’s a passing mention of her by the DDG the next morning but that’s all they say about her.
-Vuga moves around now with a skinnier girl clinging to him like he’s the air she breathes.
-I still burn grass with the guys, school’s still moving on and everyone seems genuinely happy.
-But me, I’m stuck in a loop.
-No, I’m drowning.
-Drowning in the hole left behind by a girl who decided to leave.
+Vuga moves around now with a skinnier girl clinging to him.
+I still burn grass with the guys.
+The school is still moving on and everyone seems genuinely happy.
+But I’m drowning in the hole left behind by a girl who decided to leave.